J0hn-B/eshop-aks/readme.md

 # AKS sample application with ArgoCD PoC demo

+GitOps project, based on ArgoCD.
+App of apps deployment style.

+Use as reference.

 At a glance:

 - 1: app: contains the argo project, the app for the eshop project and the helm chart (eshop) which creates the services.
 Services are on eshop repo.